Table of Contents

 Back at the Chapel

-Thirty minutes later I’m standing in the passage way of the chapel sacristy with all my assistants spread around that part of the building, and the computer analysis truck is in the car-park.
-While Jenny watches we run scans with my unit moving from the sacristy entry hall entrance to the far end of the sacristy.
+Thirty minutes later I’m standing in the passage way of the chapel sacristy with all my assistants spread around that part of the building, and the computer analysis truck is in the car park.
+While Jenny watches us we run scans with my unit moving from the start of the sacristy entry hall to the far end of the sacristy.
 A reading every metre.
 The memory cards are passed to Steve, my acoustics expert, to analyse.

 She nods yes before she leaves to get them.
 She returns about twenty-five minutes later, so we all eat while we wait for Lord Sinclair.